OpenEvalProject/evals/manuscripts/elife-98280/v2/manuscript.md

 ## Results

-## Sleep need driven, glutamate, synaptic phenotype
+### Sleep need driven, glutamate, synaptic phenotype

 Three cohorts of C57 BL/6 male mice were allowed either to (1) sleep ad lib (control sleep, CS); (2) prevented from sleeping from ZT = 0–6 hr (sleep deprived, SD); or, (3) after 4 hr SD allowed recovery sleep, ad lib for 2 hr (RS).
 Ex-Vivo acute brain slices from the motor cortex were then prepared from these animals at ZT = 6 hr and whole cell recordings were obtained from layer 2/3 pyramidal neurons (see methods for details).
 Locally evoked glutamatergic EPSCs recorded at Vhold = –90 mV had little NMDAR contribution due to Mg++ block.
 These were compared in the same cell, to EPSCs evoked at Vhold = +50 mV with little AMPAR contribution due to reduced AMPAR driving force, but, having large NMDAR currents due to voltage sensitive relief from Mg++ blockade (NMDAR currents had reversed polarity since ENMDAR = ~0 mV).
 For each recorded neuron (one neuron/slice/animal) an average response to repeated stimuli (>10 stimuli, 100 pA, applied every 10 s) to elicit an EPSC was determined at each holding potential.
 A two-way ANOVA analysis showed a significant interaction between AMPA matched to NMDA EPSC response for each neuron, and sleep condition (F (2, 21)=7.268, p<0.004; Figure 1A, C and E; Figure 1—source data 1, tabs 1&2).
 When considered independently, neither the effect of sleep condition nor of EPSC subtype reached significance at p<0.05 (Figure 1C).

 ![Figure 1.](https://cdn.elifesciences.org/articles/98280/elife-98280-fig1-v2.jpg)

 **Figure 1.:** (A) Examples of AMPA currents at –90 mV holding potential and NMDA currents at +50 mV holding potential are shown for: control sleep (CS), 6 hr of sleep deprivation (SD), and 4 hr of sleep deprivation followed by 2 hr of recovery sleep (RS).
 Traces (100 ms duration) are scaled to the NMDA current for comparison (NMDA current measured @ 40 ms after AMPA peak current).
 (B) Examples of successes (black) and failures (red) at –90 mV (left, AMPA) and +50 mV (right, NMDA) after minimal stimulation of excitatory inputs to motor cortex pyramidal neurons are shown; Top row: CS sleep, middle row: SD and bottom row: RS (Cal.
 10pAX20ms).
 Rate of failures (% of all stimuli delivered) for AMPA EPSCs (blue) and NMDA EPSCs (red) in the three conditions (+/-sem).
 (C, D) Average (+/-sem) AMPAR and NMDAR EPSC responses (unmatched) and failure rates, respectively, for each sleep condition.
-(E), (F) Matched AMPA/NMDA EPSC response and AMPA/NMDA failure rate ratios, respectively, are shown for the three conditions (N=1 cell/slice, 2–3 slice/animal, 3 animals/condition).Figure 1—source data 1.
+(E), (F) Matched AMPA/NMDA EPSC response and AMPA/NMDA failure rate ratios, respectively, are shown for the three conditions (N=1 cell/slice, 2–3 slice/animal, 3 animals/condition).

 To control for neuron-to-neuron EPSC variability (due to variability of stimulation-evoked afferent activation), we calculated the AMPA/NMDA ratio for three sleep conditions, CS, SD, and RS.
 We observed a significant difference between sleep condition cohorts (non-parametric Kruskal-Wallis test, p<0.0022).
 Significance tests for multiple comparisons between sleep conditions, gave CS-SD, p<0.031; SD-RS, p<0.005; and CS-RS, p<0.191 (Two-stage linear step-up procedure of Benjamini, Krieger, and Yekutieli; Figure 1—source data 1, tabs1&3; Figure 1E).